thanhnvht/JVM-Simulator/README.md

 SOFTWARE.

 ## Acknowledgments
-I would like to thank Steve Marriott for his guidance and ideas.
+I would like to thank Steve Marriott for his guidance and ideas throughout the project.